Piotr Libera: Biography

 Piotr Libera was born on 20 March 1951 in Szopienice.
 After completing high school, he entered the seminary in 1969.
 From 1970 to 1972 he performed his compulsory military service in Bartoszyce.
 He was ordained a priest on 15 April 1976 by Herbert Bednorz, Bishop of Katowice.

 He completed his theological and humanistic training at the Salesian-Latinitas Pontifical Athenaeum between 1980 and 1986, earning his doctorate with a thesis on Saint Ambrose.
 From 1986 to 1989 he was prefect of the Major Seminary of Katowice.
 From 1989 to 1996 he worked at the Apostolic Nunciature in Warsaw.

 On 23 November 1996, Pope John Paul II named him titular bishop of Centuria and auxiliary bishop of Katowice.
 He received his episcopal consecration on 6 January 1997 from Pope John Paul.

 From 1998 to 2007 he was secretary general of the Polish Episcopal Conference.

 On 2 May 2007, Pope Benedict XVI appointed him bishop of Płock.
 He was installed there on 31 May 2007 in Masovian Blessed Virgin Mary Cathedral.

-In 2009, he excommunicated a journalist who had attempted to make a tape recording of his own confession to help support his denunciation of corruption in the clergy.
+In 2009, he excommunicated a journalist who had attempted to make a tape recording of his confession to help support his denunciation of corruption in the clergy.

 Pope Francis accepted his resignation as bishop of Płovk on 4 June 2022.
 Because of health problems, Libera submitted his resignation several years before he was required to.